 global control plane and configure the

-remote control planes connectivity.
+zone control planes connectivity.

-# Remote control plane
+# Zone control plane

-remote control planes in each zone that will be part of the multi-zone Kuma deployment.
+zone control planes in each zone that will be part of the multi-zone Kuma deployment.

-remote control plane, you need to assign the zone name for each of them and point it to the Global CP.
+zone control plane, you need to assign the zone name for each of them and point it to the Global CP.

 # Verify control plane connectivity